 The Government has stressed that the planning system should work proactively to support economic growth and it is still concerned that various aspects of the planning system are burdened by “unnecessary bureaucracy that can hinder sustainable growth.”
 A number of reforms were made in the Growth and Infrastructure Act 2013 aimed at speeding up the planning system.

-Outside of this Act a number of other announcements on planning reform have also been made, most recently in the Government’s National Infrastructure Plan 2013, Autumn Statement 2013, Budget 2014, Queen’s Speech 2014, and Infrastructure Bill 2014-15 which together include:
+Outside of this Act a number of other announcements on planning reform have also been made, most recently in the Government’s National Infrastructure Plan 2013, Autumn Statement 2013, Budget 2014, Queen’s Speech 2014, Infrastructure Bill 2014-15, Technical Consultation on Planning July 2014, which together include:

 • reforming the Nationally Significant Infrastructure Planning Regime;

 • consulting on introducing a statutory requirement to have a local plan in place;